TheMonk2121/ai-dev-tasks/dspy-rag-system/src/utils/README_GO.md

 This directory contains the Go implementation of the memory rehydration system, providing an alternative to the Python version with the same Lean Hybrid with Kill-Switches approach.

+## Purpose

+Provide a high-performance Go implementation of the memory rehydration system for AI development context management, offering faster execution and better resource utilization compared to the Python version.

+## Usage

+Use this Go implementation when you need faster memory rehydration for large codebases or when working in Go-based development environments.
+The CLI provides the same interface as the Python version.

+## Owner

+AI Development Team - Core Infrastructure

+## Last Reviewed

+2025-08-17

 ## Files

 - `memory_rehydration.go` - Core implementation of the memory rehydration system